cph-sodas/cph-sodas.github.io/docs/server/tips.md

 ### ssh config file

+On your local machine which you connect from, you can create a config to save the ssh connection specification

 - create your config file `~/.ssh/config`
 - here you define different hosts to avoid writing the long server name each time